Most resumes are already outdated by the time they become polished enough to send.

 What A Living Resume Actually Is

 Not a LinkedIn content strategy.
+Not a hype document.

+Just a running record of what you learned, what you built with it, where the proof lives, and what changed in your thinking.
 That record can live in a markdown file, a private repo, a public repo, or a skills log sitting beside your projects.
 The specific container matters less than the habit.

 Why Keep It Near The Code